oddguan/Langevin-Dynamics-Simulator/README.rst

 Overview
 --------
 This is a 1-D Langevin Dynamics Simulator implemented in Python.
-This simulator caculates the final position and velocity of a given particle, by providing the initial position and velocity, damping coefficient, total time and the time step of integration.
+This simulator calculates the final position and velocity of a given particle, by providing the initial position and velocity, damping coefficient, total time and the time step of integration.

 This simulator uses the Euler Integrator.